hdkhosravian/webserver-log-parser-cli/README.md

 ## TODO

+- [ ] Research about using ElasticSearch and Regex to make the process faster.
 - [ ] Add a Validation to make sure the web server log file has the correct format.
 - [ ] Get the list of IPs that viewed a specific page.
 - [ ] Get the list of pages that an IP looks at it.